White House sets off on fall cyber hiring sprint

 The cyber hiring push could help fill thousands of open cybersecurity jobs in the federal government.

 ONCD has been working with the Office of Personnel Management and the Office of Management and Budget to create an inventory of federal IT jobs.
-Seeyew Mo, assistant national cyber director for workforce, training and education, said the initial data shows agencies have about 3,000 open jobs with cybersecurity responsibilities.
+Seeyew Mo, assistant national cyber director for workforce, training and education, said the initial data shows agencies have about 3,000 open IT jobs.

 “We’re continuing on this work, and we want to make sure that we’re getting these things right,” he said during Federal News Network’s Workplace Reimagined last week.
 “What we plan to do is socialize this information more interagency to figure out how we can work together to fill some of these roles in a more efficient manner.
 We have to solve this problem in many, many different areas.”